What is natural soap made of?

 These cleansing properties leave the skin clean and unlike soaps that contain sodium lauryl sulphate or derivatives of it.
 These soaps, shower gels and hand washes will clean your skin as they are a chemical surfactant, but they will also rinse away the natural grease your skin produces.

 This natural grease is what plugs the gaps between the skin cells, and stops moisture loss from the skin.
 When you use these chemical based soaps the surfactant will dry your skin, causing damage and exacerbating dry skin conditions such as eczema and psoriasis.
+They can also cause your skin to over react and produce large amounts of natural grease which clog skin cells and can lead to acne.

 Cleansers in soap include coconut oil and palm oil among others.
 These oils should be used in soap sparingly, as soaps with a large proportion of these oils will cause the skin to dry out.
 These oils should always be below 40% of total oils used in soap.
 When these oils are used in high amounts like a lot of the soaps you can buy at the supermarket, they can leave your skin feeling dry and rubbery.